 7. Destruction of prohibited plants and prohibited drugs

+(1A) In this regulation —

-(1) For the purposes of sections 27 and 28, as read with section 41, of the Act, a prohibited drug, prohibited plant or dangerous substance, or a thing (other than a prohibited drug, prohibited plant or dangerous substance) (other thing), which is required to be destroyed shall be destroyed —
+relevant thing means a prohibited drug, prohibited plant or dangerous substance or a thing contaminated with a dangerous substance.

+(1) If under section 27(1) or (4) of the Act a police officer is required to cause a relevant thing to be destroyed, it shall be destroyed —

-(a) by fire or water or by such other means as will ensure the complete destruction of that prohibited drug, prohibited plant or dangerous substance, or other thing; and
+(a) by fire or water or by such other means as will ensure the complete destruction of that relevant thing; and

 (b) in the presence of 2 witnesses from 2 of the following classes of persons (but not so that the 2 witnesses are persons from the classes referred to in subparagraphs (i) and (iii)) —